florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 pagetitle:  Notes for the Stack Buffer Overflow internship at INRIA Sophia
 title:      Notes for the Stack Buffer Overflow internship at INRIA Sophia
 author:     Florian Hofhammer
-date:       2020-04-24
+date:       2020-04-27
 ---

 # Virtual Machine setup

+## Basic information

-The virtual machine used for the experiments is based on the Ubuntu 19.10 Desktop distribution with Linux kernel 5.3.0 and GLIBC 2.30.
+The virtual machine used for the experiments is based on the Ubuntu 20.04 Desktop distribution with Linux kernel 5.4.0, GLIBC 2.31 and GCC 9.3.0 and runs in VirtualBox 6.1.
 Updates are regularly installed to keep the system up to date.
 ASLR is permanently deactivated on the machine by issuing the command `echo "kernel.randomize_va_space = 0" | sudo tee /etc/sysctl.d/01-disable-aslr.conf`.
 Support for compiling 32 bit executables was added by running